anon-blue/anon.blue/README.txt

 UxJg$c''^qUxJg$c''^qUxJg$c''^qUxJg$c''^qUxJg$c''^qUxJg$c''^qUxJg$c''^qUxJg$c''^q
 UxJg$c''^qUxJg$c''^qUxJg$c''^qUxJg$c''^qUxJg$c''^qUxJg$c''^qUxJg$c''我还以为是📢↓↑​y t
 ips!
 Thank you!
-His social Media with photos factawetsfawrfewarhfkjhaskjfjhkldjs lfsaheh jkkfldsffsdjflsdkpofiewj;asflvknvlkjbfelinklnefvdhnjhHe is 5'11, 135 pou nds, from Alpena MI, has almost a shaved head, and has some facial hair.
+His social Media with photos factawetsfawrfewarhfkjhaskjfjhkldjs lfsaheh jkkfldsffsdjflsdkpofiewj;asf; awfo;jdslkjffdshfkjdshfkhdsgopopiqwekqwpoi eopqwkd;lkas;dipoqwikd ; yttst a shaved head, and has some facial hair.
 He wear s glasses off and on and is a heavy methamphetamine user.
 Could be in the Traver se Citysudjhddhdhhdhdjjdjjdjzzzi / Alpena MI Areas (Also has a brother in Kentuc ky)